 Sustainable Energy Communities

 This new grant from SEAI aims to encourage suitable Sustainable Energy Communities to partake in small to medium energy projects.
 Up to €3 million will be made available to communities in the SEC network, and a maximum of €200,000 grant funding is available per application.
-The grant call is now open, and applications will be open until July, or until all funding is committed.
-All projects must be completed by October 31st.
+The grant call is now closed for 2018.
+All submitted projects must be completed by October 31st.
 Grant applications will be assessed on a first-come first-served basis.
 This grant enables small scale projects to showcase innovative energy solutions.Learn more

 €31mGrant supports available for community energy projects

 Successful BEC and SEC projects must demonstrate some or all of the following characteristics.